s3gw-tech/s3gw/docs/developing.md

 ### Build the s3gw-test container image

-If the test binaries are compiled, a container image can be build with the following commands:
+If the test binaries are compiled, a container image can be built with the following commands:

 ```shell